 The Jobs Viewer is used to monitor jobs as they are being processed, and to merge results back into projects.
-The user can carry on with other work and at a later time check on the Jobs Viewer accessed via the Window > View Jobs (CTL+J).
-The Jobs Viewer displays several properties of the jobs including:
+Other work can continue and the Jobs Viewer checked at a later time via the Window > View Jobs menu option (CTL+J).